-Theodore Judah Elementary is comprised of 25 classrooms, a multipurpose room/cafeteria, a library, a staff lounge, a computer lab, a science lab, a learning center, and a playground.
+Theodore Judah Elementary is comprised of 26 classrooms, a multipurpose room/cafeteria, a library, a staff lounge, a computer lab, a science lab, a learning center, and a playground.
+The school was built in 1950, 1953, 1958, and 1959 and was modernized in 2002 and 2019.
+Portables were added in 1998 and 2000.
+This site houses an Academy program.
+There are four storage containers and two sheds on site.
+There was a modular building to house Full Day Kindergarten and Transitional Kindergarten placed on site in 2023.
 The principal communicates regularly with the custodial (three full-time) staff to ensure the school is maintained to provide a clean and safe environment.
 The district governing board has adopted cleaning standards for all schools in the district to which Theodore Judah adheres.
 A summary of these standards is available at the district office for review.